Actifio/AGMPowerCLI/GCBDR.md

 ## FAQ

+### I am seeing the occasional slow or timed out API especially on larger scripts

+If you are running PowerShell from a Compute Engine Instance with access via Cloud VPN, then you may encounter port limits.
+This is documented [here](https://cloud.google.com/nat/docs/ports-and-addresses#ports-reuse-tcp).
+The solutions are to:

+* Increase port count per VM from the default of 64.
+Consider 300-1000 ports
+* Decrease the TCP Wait time from the degault of 120 seconds.
+Consider 10-60 seconds
+* Add an external IP to the Compute Engine instance.

 ### I can connect but don't seem to stay connected

 You may see a pattern like this, where **connect-agm** works, but most commands say you are not logged in.